9 Essential Reasons to Vaccinate Your Children

 You'll help keep them safe.

-The vaccination schedule was made to protect young people who are most prone to the serious effects of these illnesses.
-Vaccines are safe and effective, they protect young babies and children, and they save lives—especially during this time when our patients under age 12 can't be safeguarded yet with the COVID vaccine.
+The vaccination schedule was made to protect young people who are most prone to the severe effects of these illnesses.
+Vaccines are safe and effective, they protect young babies and children, and they save lives.